hydoai/dk1-setup/README.md

 ### Use pre-crafted disk image

+Remove the NVME drive from the Jetson carrier board, and plug it into your PC (using external NVME dock, for example).

 *This is the recommended way to get your Devkit-One up and running.
 If you want fine-grained control over how and which packages are installed, please see the next section.*

 ([See setup guide for storage server (internal link)](https://github.com/hydoai/fs1-setup))